Highlights from the Ratings and Financial Report for Walmart Inc. (WMT)

-Walmart Inc. (NYSE:WMT) went up by 0.90% from its latest closing price compared to the recent 1-year high of $160.77.
-The company’s stock price has collected 3.81% of gains in the last five trading sessions.
-The Wall Street Journal reported on 09/11/22 that Former Afghan Fighter Pilot Turns to Firefighting as Newcomers Join the U.S. Workforce
+Walmart Inc. (NYSE:WMT) went down by -0.21% from its latest closing price compared to the recent 1-year high of $160.77.
+The company’s stock price has collected -2.67% of loss in the last five trading sessions.
+The Wall Street Journal reported on 09/14/22 that Walmart, Target Urge Lawmakers to Pass Bill Taking Aim at Visa, Mastercard Fees

 Is It Worth Investing in Walmart Inc. (NYSE :WMT) Right Now?

-Walmart Inc. (NYSE:WMT) scored a price-to-earnings ratio above its average ratio, recording 27.56 x from its present earnings ratio.
+Walmart Inc. (NYSE:WMT) scored a price-to-earnings ratio above its average ratio, recording 26.58 x from its present earnings ratio.
 Plus, the 36-month beta value for WMT is at 0.53.
-Opinions of the stock are interesting as 21 analysts out of 37 who provided ratings for Walmart Inc. declared the stock was a “buy,” while 6 rated the stock as “overweight,” 10 rated it as “hold,” and 0 as “sell.”

 Sponsored

-The average price from analysts is $151.12, which is $11.62 above the current price.
-WMT currently public float of 1.40B and currently shorts hold a 1.10% ratio of that float.
-Today, the average trading volume of WMT was 8.15M shares.
+WMT currently public float of 1.40B and currently shorts hold a 1.06% ratio of that float.
+Today, the average trading volume of WMT was 8.02M shares.

 WMT’s Market Performance

-WMT stocks went up by 3.81% for the week, with a monthly jump of 6.35% and a quarterly performance of 13.45%, while its annual performance rate touched -5.36%.
-The volatility ratio for the week stands at 1.61% while the volatility levels for the past 30 days are set at 1.86% for Walmart Inc. The simple moving average for the period of the last 20 days is 2.37% for WMT stocks with a simple moving average of 0.29% for the last 200 days.
+WMT stocks went down by -2.67% for the week, with a monthly drop of -4.54% and a quarterly performance of 10.42%, while its annual performance rate touched -8.16%.
+The volatility ratio for the week stands at 1.84% while the volatility levels for the past 30 days are set at 1.82% for Walmart Inc. The simple moving average for the period of the last 20 days is -1.18% for WMT stocks with a simple moving average of -3.12% for the last 200 days.

 Analysts’ Opinion of WMT

-Many brokerage firms have already submitted their reports for WMT stocks, with Piper Sandler repeating the rating for WMT by listing it as a “Neutral.”
-The predicted price for WMT in the upcoming period, according to Piper Sandler is $135 based on the research report published on July 22nd of the current year 2022.
+Many brokerage firms have already submitted their reports for WMT stocks, with KeyBanc Capital Markets repeating the rating for WMT by listing it as a “Overweight.”
+The predicted price for WMT in the upcoming period, according to KeyBanc Capital Markets is $155 based on the research report published on September 14th of the current year 2022.

-UBS, on the other hand, stated in their research note that they expect to see WMT reach a price target of $165, previously predicting the price at $180.
-The rating they have provided for WMT stocks is “Buy” according to the report published on May 18th, 2022.
+Piper Sandler, on the other hand, stated in their research note that they expect to see WMT reach a price target of $135.
+The rating they have provided for WMT stocks is “Neutral” according to the report published on July 22nd, 2022.

-Telsey Advisory Group gave a rating of “Outperform” to WMT, setting the target price at $160 in the report published on May 18th of the current year.
+UBS gave a rating of “Buy” to WMT, setting the target price at $165 in the report published on May 18th of the current year.

-Volatility was left at 1.86%, however, over the last 30 days, the volatility rate increased by 1.61%, as shares surge +4.42% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +13.56% upper at present.
+Volatility was left at 1.82%, however, over the last 30 days, the volatility rate increased by 1.84%, as shares sank -4.23% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.28% upper at present.

-During the last 5 trading sessions, WMT rose by +3.81%, which changed the moving average for the period of 200-days by -5.31% in comparison to the 20-day moving average, which settled at $135.17.
-In addition, Walmart Inc. saw -4.58% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WMT fell by -2.67%, which changed the moving average for the period of 200-days by -5.29% in comparison to the 20-day moving average, which settled at $134.48.
+In addition, Walmart Inc. saw -7.95% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WMT starting from McMillon C Douglas, who sale 9,708 shares at the price of $135.63 back on Aug 25.
-After this action, McMillon C Douglas now owns 1,497,747 shares of Walmart Inc., valued at $1,316,728 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WMT starting from WALTON S ROBSON, who sale 347,542 shares at the price of $135.66 back on Aug 25.
+After this action, WALTON S ROBSON now owns 282,330,635 shares of Walmart Inc., valued at $47,145,880 using the latest closing price.

 Stock Fundamentals for WMT